catamphetamine/react-pages/README.md

 ...
 ```

+### Middleware

-It also supports passing in custom Redux "middleware", if required.
-To do that, specify a `reduxMiddleware` parameter in the `react-pages` configuration file.
+To add custom Redux "middleware", specify a `reduxMiddleware` parameter in the `react-pages` configuration file.

 ```js
 export default {